Stillerman/speaker-detect/README.md

 ## Notes

 - This application currently uses a central server for peer discovery and message relaying.
 It's not a true peer-to-peer system.
-- Volume detection is currently implemented for macOS only.
-Modifications would be needed for Windows or Linux support.
+- Volume detection is implemented for both Windows and macOS.
 - There's no authentication or security measures in place.
 Use in trusted networks only.